Anplus/iArk/README.md

 # iArk
-Source code for Mobisys 2020 paper: General-Purpose Deep Tracking Platform across Protocols for the Internet of Things
+Source code for Mobisys 2020 paper: General-Purpose Deep Tracking Platform across Protocols for the Internet of Things, Zhenlin An, Qiongzheng Lin, Ping Li, Lei Yang , The Hong Kong Polytechnic University

 You can download the dataset with the following link.